rhodeon/sniphub/README.md

 # sniphub
-Sniphub is a text repository service.
+Sniphub is an append-only text repository service.

-It allows users to create, edit and clone snips.
+Users can create, edit and clone, but not delete snips.

 [Live link](https://sniphub-web.herokuapp.com)